rust-lang/rfcs/text/0000-make-cargo-install-extensible.md

 - Making `cargo install` more capable could encourage people to use it as a primary distribution mechanism for a broader class of applications, rather than just for simple command-line tools.
 On the other hand, this same mechanism can also serve as the basis for distribution packaging, which typically wants to install into a temporary directory and package the result.
 - It makes the emergence of conventions significantly more difficult as the option to reuse, share, or automate this task has significantly affordance than integrating it into the familiar `cargo` step.
 - Currently, `cargo install` tracks what files it installs, and supports `cargo uninstall`; this extension mechanism does not hook into that.
 Potentially, `install.rs` could emit a list of installed files and let `cargo install` install them, producing a log of those files for later uninstallation.
 However, we do not intend for `cargo install` to become a full-featured package management mechanism; rather, we expect `cargo install` to work analogously to `make install`.
 While the occasional package provides a `make uninstall`, few developers expect such a mechanism.
-- Currently, `cargo install` tracks what files it installs, and supports `cargo uninstall`; this extension mechanism does not hook into that.
-Potentially, `install.rs` could emit a list of installed files and let cargo install install them, producing a log of those files for later uninstallation.
-However, we do not intend for `cargo install` to become a full-featured package management mechanism; rather, we expect `cargo install` to work analogously to `make install`.
-While the occasional package provides a `make uninstall`, few developers expect such a mechanism.

 ## Prior art